jonase/eastwood/README.md

 if you do not use Leiningen.

 As a Leiningen plugin, Eastwood has been tested most with Leiningen versions 2.4.x and 2.5.x.
+There is a known bug in Leiningen 2.6.0 where many plugins, including Eastwood, often cause exceptions to be thrown -- Leiningen 2.6.1 was released to fix that problem.
 Merge the following into your `$HOME/.lein/profiles.clj` file:

 ```clojure
 {:user {:plugins [[jonase/eastwood "0.2.3"]] }}